nopnop2002/SC16IS752/RaspberryPi/README.md

 ## sc16is752_selftest

-Connect TX of ChannelA and RX of ChannelB with a short wire
+Connect TX of ChannelA and RX of ChannelB with a short wire.
-Connect TX of ChannelB and RX of ChannelA with a short wire
+Connect TX of ChannelB and RX of ChannelA with a short wire.

-__Connections should be as short as possible__
+__Connections should be as short as possible.__

 ```
 git clone https://github.com/nopnop2002/SC16IS752